IKIM-Essen/ClusterDocs/source/part2.md

 # Optional follow-up: a bounded nf-core/Nextflow run

+> **Not yet released:** this section documents the planned RCC
+> Nextflow-to-Slurm service.
+Do not run it until RCC announces the pinned
+> `rcc-nextflow` launcher and institutional configuration.

 nf-core publishes community-maintained analysis pipelines implemented in Nextflow.
 This is a complementary model rather than a replacement for the Snakemake examples above.
 A project should retain a validated workflow in the